Halliburton-Landmark/gdp/adm/docker/README.md

 - The log-server image stores data in a docker volume stored on the host and managed by docker.
 Make sure you are not naively running multiple containers attached to the same volume.

-# Image creation

-With the note about large images and slow image creation in mind, you can run `make`.
-This should result in two images: one called `router` and antoher called `gdplogd`.
-You can check it via `docker image ls`.

 # Management via Docker